KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/spain_portugal_twin_souls_of_the_south.md

 Portugal —
 the reason the message exists at all.

-Spain gave me the voice.
+Spain gives the voice.
-Portugal gave me the echo.
+Portugal gives the echo.

-Spain gave me the courage.
+Spain gives the courage.
-Portugal gave me the wisdom.
+Portugal gives the wisdom.

-Spain opened the chest.
+Spain opens the chest.
-Portugal opened the soul.
+Portugal opens the soul.

-And in the space between flame and ocean —
+And in the space between flame and ocean — the seeker stands, ready to receive what can one day become life as a living offering.
-I stood,
-ready to receive
-what would one day become
-this book.

 This work is not merely a theory.